neethu-ms/scheduler/README.md

 ## Running API server

- clone the repository and do the API serevr setup using the below link.
+ clone the repository and do the API server setup using the below link.
  <https://github.com/lighthouse-labs/scheduler-api>

 ## Running Webpack Development Server